 - One or more candidates reach the quota and are therefore elected

 - No candidate reaches a quota

-These both affect how votes are counted in the second count.
+These both affect what happens in the second count.

 The Second Count

 Their surplus votes, that is any votes over the quota, are distributed among the remaining candidates according to the voter’s second preference.

 The surplus votes are chosen at random following a strict protocol.
 For example if a candidate had 800 votes more than required to meet the quota, then 800 voting papers would be chosen at random from their total votes.